James4Ever0/notes/aldente windows & linux alternative.md

 For ThinkPads and selected other laptops [tlp](https://linrunner.de/tlp)/tlpui (acts like [powertop](https://01.org/powertop/) which turns off usb devices, so be careful when running long-term programs) provides a unified way to configure charge thresholds and recalibrate the battery.

+Sometimes tp-smapi from `apt` will not install and you need to fetch the [source]() and compile yourself.
+Activate the plugin by `sudo modprobe tp_smapi`

+Run `sudo systemctl start tlp` to initiate service.
+Run `sudo tlp- ` to check status.

 ## Windows